fatihsirin/splunk-tutorial/2-tasks/port-management/configure-management-port.md

 # Purpose
 - When any instance of Splunk is started, that instance has the ability to be managed by a deployment server
   - A deployment server is a different Splunk instance that can push configuration changes to the Splunk instances that it manages (a.k.a. "clients")
+    - In reality, the clients query the deployment server.
+Nothing is "pushed" by the deployment server
 - In order to enable a Splunk instance to be managed by a deployment server, that Splunk instance must be able to listen for the deployment server on a port
   - This port is called the "management port" and is typically 8089